EODC-GmbH/github-actions/.github/actions/rclone-move/README.md

 ### Nested paths safety

-- When the destination is inside the source (e.g., `src=/parent` and `dst=/parent/subdir`), the action automatically adds an exclude rule for the destination subtree to prevent recursion.
+- Destination inside source (e.g., `src=/parent` and `dst=/parent/subdir`): the action automatically adds an exclude rule for the destination subtree to prevent recursion so `rclone move` can proceed.
-- When the source is inside the destination (e.g., `src=/parent/.stage` and `dst=/parent`), no special handling is required; the move behaves as expected.
-Your include/exclude patterns are applied relative to `source_path`.
+- Source inside destination (e.g., `src=/parent/.stage` and `dst=/parent`): rclone forbids `move` between overlapping paths.
+Use `EODC-GmbH/github-actions/.github/actions/rclone-fake-move` for a safe emulation (copy+delete on a stable file list).

 ## Troubleshooting